 Talk to your College Counsellors

 Studying, producing work and meeting deadlines can be stressful and also bring other problems to a head.
-Equally, if something worrying or upsetting is going on in your life, it can be difficult to get the best out of your studies.
-Your Counsellor will listen carefully and try to help you make sense of your particular situation.
+Equally, when something worrying or upsetting is going on in your life, it can be difficult to get the best out of your studies.
+Your Counsellor listens carefully and tries to help you make sense of your particular situation.
 Because your Counsellor is not part of your usual support network, she is in a position to be objective about your difficulties, as well as be supportive of you.

-The Counsellor won't give advice, make judgments or tell you what to do, although she may offer coping strategies, tips and resources to help you through particularly sticky times.
-Sessions are free, are usually once a week and last for fifty minutes.
+Sessions are free and last for fifty minutes.
 You can come to one, or a number of sessions, during which you can talk about anything at all that is troubling you.
-Your Counsellor will not discuss what you talk about with anybody else, unless there are serious concerns that you or somebody else might be at risk. (please see the page on Confidentiality for more information).
+Your Counsellor will not discuss what you talk about with anybody else, unless there are serious concerns that you or somebody else might be at risk.

 If you're aged 16-18 on 31 August 2015 and are studying a full-time course of at least 12 hours per week and live in a London borough, you are eligible to apply for a 16+ Oyster Photocard and receive the discounts listed below: